DAMG-7245/assignment_4-2/README.md

 ### Data Ingestion
 1. Access the Airflow UI
-2. Trigger the `data_ingestion_dag` to download NVIDIA quarterly reports
+2. Trigger the `data_ingestion_dag` to get required NVIDIA quarterly reports urls and save them in an excel uploaded to S3
-3. Run the `pdf_parsing_dag` to parse the PDFs
-4. Execute the `rag_indexing_dag` to create embeddings and store them

 ### Querying
 1. Open the Streamlit UI
 2. Select your preferred options:
+   - Specific quarters
    - Parser type
    - RAG method
    - Chunking strategy
-   - Specific quarters (optional)

 3. Enter your query
 4. View the generated response and supporting context

-### Uploading New PDFs
-1. Go to the "Upload PDF" tab in the Streamlit UI
-2. Select the PDF file, parser, chunking strategy, and quarter
-3. Upload and process the document

 ## Project Structure